 Whether because of a global pandemic, a tough year, or time just slipped away, sometimes the holidays sneak up on us and bring with them lots of stress!
-Years ago I started to simplify and plan holidays ahead of time so I would be less stressed out and I’m so glad I did!
+Years ago I started to simplify the holidays so I would be less stressed out and I’m so glad I did!

 Simplifying the holidays also makes lean years feel less stressful (because there is no expectation for tons of gifts), and eases the to-do list for moms (who are usually in charge of it all).
 One way that I simplify the holidays is by planning and preparing well in advance.
 Here are the ways I plan for the holidays now (and save my sanity!).